 To use this Jewelweed poison ivy treatment, simply squeeze any excess liquid out of the cotton pad and wipe it on the affected area.
-This not only makes a great treatment for poison ivy, oak or sumac, but also rashes, bug bites, and minor scratches.
+This not only makes a great treatment for poison ivy, oak, or sumac, but also for rashes, bug bites, and minor scratches.

 Growing or Wild Harvesting Jewelweed

 Most likely, if you have a moist area in your yard, you may have Jewelweed growing there.
 Look in marsh areas, along rivers and creeks, or damp areas along the roadside.
 I’ve seen stands up to 8-feet-tall near my home.

 To harvest, I take the top ⅓ of the plant, leaving the rest to continue growing.
 Never harvest all the Jewelweed in one place, or there won’t be any the next year.
 Jewelweed is a tropical annual that dies as soon as the frost hits it.
 It needs to be able to set seed to propagate more.

 If you want to grow it, it is very easy.
 You can find the seeds in many places, including online here.
 Sow directly in the soil in a moist, shady area.
 It will germinate quickly and you’ll see two oval, pale green leaves that kind of look like fat kidney beans.
 These are the first seeds.
 Your plants will grow quickly and need very little care except watering when young.